 By 1893 Mary E. Tillinghast lived and worked here.
 The financially-comfortable stained glass artist and decorator hired Hugo Cedarberg in 1892 as her bookkeeper.
 The 28-year old accountant, whom The New York Times described as “a Swede,” gained Tillinghast’s “most implicit confidence.”

 Her confidence was shaken when she looked over her canceled checks in March 1893.
 She did not remember signing a few and took a trip to her bank on Fifth Avenue and 44th Street.
 Mary Tillinghast and the bank president, A. D. Frizzel, examined over her account and found $1,200 worth of checks made out to Cedarberg and endorsed by him.
 The forgery would amount to about $25,000 today.

 The Swedish bookkeeper was arrested and he explained his crimes.
-Some of the money had been used “for purchases made in fitting up a good style his bachelor quarters in West Fifty-seventh Street,” said The Times.
+Some of the money had been used “for purchases made in fitting up a good style his bachelor quarters in West Fifty-seventh Street,” said The New York Times.
 “A good part of the money had been absorbed by a young woman named Nellie Audley, the rent of whose flat at 101 West Thirty-eighth Street he had been paying for some months.
 He had also presented this young woman with a diamond pin, for which he paid $150.”